md1116/CEAN-passo/README.md

 // todo - create a profile section for users
 // todo - note - the config file has been updated to handle more then the original CEAN examle, including server port, couchbase information, some login routing data

-# Couchbase, ExpressJS, AngularJS, Node.js (CEAN) Stack Example
+# Original Couchbase, ExpressJS, AngularJS, Node.js (CEAN) Stack Example

 A very basic example of a CEAN stack application that makes use of Couchbase Server's N1QL query language.
 The full stack application separates the Node.js, ExpressJS and Couchbase Server into the back-end and leaves AngularJS, HTML, and CSS as the front-end that requests data from the back-end and presents it to the user.